-

 Artwork Viewer

 The use of richly decorated precious metal plates and drinking cups reveals the luxurious taste held by Sasanian royalty and the wealthy lords of the empire.
-Like this beautiful silver-gilt drinking bowl, finely crafted silver vessels are the most renowned Sasanian objects dating to this period.
-Sasanian period designs usually consist of subjects with a symbolic or religious meaning, and the use of rosettes, inherited from much earlier Near Eastern and Egyptian civilizations, on this bowl might not have been merely decorative; they might have been associated with water, prosperity, or fruitfulness.
-The Sasanian empire (AD 224-651), a high point of Iranian civilization, was a force to contend with for the Roman Empire.
-Although its rule terminated with the Arab invasion and the Muslim conquest, it influenced Islamic culture in every aspect of its arts and architecture.
+Like this beautiful silver-gilt drinking bowl, finely crafted silver vessels are the most renowned Sasanian objects.
+This stunning vessel is covered with vivid compass-drawn, six-petaled mercury-gilt rosettes and circles that stand out against a black niello inlay, producing a vibrant contrasting effect.
+Sasanian designs usually consisted of subjects with a symbolic or religious meaning, and this use of rosettes might not have been merely decorative.
+It continues imagery from earlier ancient Near Eastern and Egyptian civilizations, where rosettes often represent deities.
+In this case, the rosettes might have been associated with water, fruitfulness, and prosperity.

 - Title